mihaidld/blockchain-101/README.md

 Access to remix: https://remix.ethereum.org
 Remix is a web IDE (like CodePen for Javascript).
 On remix we can write, deploy and depoy a contract.
 We can also interact with a deployed contract.
-Remix is pretty good for learning `Solidity` and test quickly small smart contracts, but it is not an option for serious project.
+Remix is pretty good for learning `Solidity` and test quickly small smart contracts, but it is not an option for a serious project.

-_remix live coding..._

 ## **Ganache**